rohamp90/UW-CSHP220-Client/README.md

-# UW-CSHP220-Client
+# UW-CSHP220-Client Applications (WPF)
-University of Washington, CSHP220: Creating Client Applications in C#
+University of Washington, CSHP220: Creating Client Applications in C# using WPF